How the Depop Algorithm Works in 2026 (And How to Beat It)

 How Often to Refresh

-The sweet spot most sellers land on: refresh your active listings 1-2 times daily.
-Morning (8-10 AM) and evening (6-8 PM) catch the two highest-traffic windows — people browsing before work or school and again during evening downtime.
+The sweet spot: refresh active listings 1-2 times daily.
+Morning (8-10 AM) and evening (6-8 PM) catch the two highest-traffic windows — people browsing before work and again during evening downtime.
+For slow-moving items, a full relist every 10-14 days makes sense.
+For fast-turnover categories like sneakers and trending streetwear, weekly relisting keeps you competitive.

 Engagement: The First Hour Decides a Lot